PunishXIV/Splatoon/Presets/WALKTHROUGH.md

 # Walkthrough
 > [!caution]
->This walkthrough assumes you have read all of the documents located within the preset area and have a basic understanding of its content.
+>This walkthrough assumes you have read all of the information located in the `Reading Requirements` section below.

 <details>
 <summary>Reading Requirements</summary>